BenMakesGames/Compasse/README.md

+> 🧚‍♀️ **Hey, listen!** Microsoft has an official MCP package, including support for SSE, here: https://github.com/modelcontextprotocol/csharp-sdk/issues
+>
+> Use that!
+This project has been archived.

 # Compasse

 **Compasse** is an MCP SSE framework for .NET.
 (Yes, the "m" and "c" are a little mixed up there.
 I tried my best.)